Chicken Banh Mi Meatballs

 I decided to make meatballs with the flavors of a traditional banh mi sandwich – and I’m so glad I did.

-These things are absolutely delicious and one of my favorite recent food discoveries.
+These meatballs are absolutely delicious and one of my favorite recent food discoveries.
 Plus, the pizza you see below ranks as one of the best things I’ve ever eaten.
 Totally serious!

 This recipe makes a big batch, enough for several single meals plus some extras for later.
 Do yourself a favor and make a batch for yourself.
 You won’t regret it!